OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.5/office.context.mailbox.md

 The add-in should use the `ewsUrl` property to determine the correct URL to use when making EWS calls.

-You can pass the token and an attachment identifier or item identifier to a third-party system.
+You can pass both the token and either an attachment identifier or item identifier to a third-party system.
 The third-party system uses the token as a bearer authorization token to call the Exchange Web Services (EWS) [GetAttachment](/exchange/client-developer/web-service-reference/getattachment-operation) operation or [GetItem](/exchange/client-developer/web-service-reference/getitem-operation) operation to return an attachment or item.
 For example, you can create a remote service to [get attachments from the selected item](/outlook/add-ins/get-attachments-of-an-outlook-item).

 ##### Parameters